Image 2 of 3

 National Immigration Law Center-workers’ rights, healthcare, education, enforcement…(please use the link above to learn more about this organization)

 A modern and feminine bracelet and necklace in gold fill or sterling silver dots and dashes spelling out “Resist” in Morse code.
-40% of sales are being donated to the below organizations in Minnesota helping our families, friends and neighbors through this heinous attack on our civil liberties.
+40% of sales are being donated to the below organizations in Minnesota and nationwide, helping our families, friends and neighbors through this heinous attack on our civil liberties.

 “Resist” in Morse code is centered on a necklace, but also can be ordered to do double duty as a wrap bracelet.
 The dots and dashes are strung on a durable and waterproof faux silk nylon cord.
 It looks and feels just like the silk cord.
 Wrapping your jewelry three times around your wrist centers the word Resist and surrounds it in three strands of nylon cord in the color of your choice.